Efinix-Inc/br2-efinix/README.md

 Welcome to BR2-Efinix.

-BR2-Efinix is a custom Buildroot external tree to build Linux for Efinix Sapphire RISC-V SoC.
+BR2-Efinix is a custom Buildroot external tree for building Linux for Efinix Sapphire RISC-V SoC.
 Customized configurations to support Sapphire SoC is given, where OpenSBI, U-boot, Linux, Buildroot configuration files as well as patches are provided.

 ## Overview